 Accounting & Reporting of Activities

-- The Principal or designate shall be responsible for reporting the major fundraising activities to the Director or designated as required.
+- The Principal shall be responsible for reporting the major fundraising activities to the Director of Education or designated as required.
 The reporting shall take the following form:

-- A report on the planned major fundraising activities detailing the type of fundraiser and the expected profit for each school shall be submitted to the Director or designate at the beginning of the school year.
-This report will be shared with the Board of Education as outlined in their Board Annual Work Plan.
+- A report on the planned major fundraising activities detailing the type of fundraiser and the expected profit for each school shall be submitted to the Director of Education or designated at the beginning of the school year.
+This report will be shared with the Board of Education as outlined in their Board of Education Annual Work Plan.

-- Major fundraising activities for LCHS sports teams and clubs not included in the report will be reviewed by the Director or designate as the details become known.
+- Major fundraising activities for Lloydminster Comprehensive High School sports teams and clubs not included in the report will be reviewed by the Director of Education or designated as the details become known.

-- A report on the results of all major fundraising activities for the year detailing the various fundraisers undertaken and the actual profits for each school shall be submitted to the Director of designate near the end of each school year.
-This report will be shared with the Board of Education as outlined in their Board Annual Work Plan.
+- A report on the results of all major fundraising activities for the year detailing the various fundraisers undertaken and the actual profits for each school shall be submitted to the Director of Education or designated near the end of each school year.
+This report will be shared with the Board of Education as outlined in their Board of Education Annual Work Plan.

-- Accounting for all funds received and spent shall be completed in accordance with existing LPSD accounting practices and guidelines.
+- Accounting for all funds received and spent shall be completed in accordance with existing Lloydminster Public School Division accounting practices and guidelines.

-- All funds raised by a school will be maintained in a Division based bank account.
+- All funds raised by a school will be maintained in a Lloydminster Public School Division based bank account.